apache/nuttx/net/sixlowpan/README.txt

 4. To be compressable, port numbers must be in the range 0xf0b0-0xf0bf, hexadecimal.
 That is 61616-61631 decimal.

-5. IOBs: Must be big enough to hold one IEEE802.15.4 frame (CONFIG_NET_6LOWPAN_FRAMELEN, typically 127).
+5. IOBs: Must be big enough to hold one IEEE802.15.4 frame (typically 127).
    There must be enough IOBs to decompose the largest IPv6 packet (CONFIG_NET_6LOWPAN_MTU, default 1294, plus per frame overhead).

 Fragmentation Headers
 ---------------------